 Although speed control has the least effect on the RNAV and RNP procedures, sometimes this method cannot be fully utilized because there is a limit to the amount of speed- control spacing adjustment that can be accomplished on a given segment of a route.
 As an alternative, controllers resort to vectoring to keep the aircraft on the routes, follow TBFM sequencing and scheduling plan, for spacing or conflict resolution purpose.
 Vectoring air flow means altering the lateral path flown for managing conflicts and merges.
 Vectoring, at terminal merge points, routinely interrupts or cancels PBN procedures.
 That’s why speed directives are preferred as opposed to lateral vectoring since they are less disruptive, do not add distance to a path, and can be used easily on an RNAV procedure.

 The figure below show the performance impact RNAV and RNP procedures have on curved path approaches in terminal airspace which lead to less fuel burn and shorter flight times in today’s environment.
 It also shows how traditional radar vectors lead to more travel distance and less accurate merging points.
 The orange paths show the routes followed by the aircrafts when controllers rely on vectoring method to navigate aircrafts through curved path approaches.
-The navy paths are the routes followed by aircrafts when they follow RNAV routes which is a capability all aircrafts operating within the NextGen environment have.
+The navy paths are the routes followed by aircrafts when they follow an RNAV route which is a capability all aircrafts operating within the NextGen environment have.
 Finally, the violet path shows the routes aircrafts fly when they follow the RNP routes.
 Not every aircraft system can fly the RNP approaches.
 However, the percentage of aircrafts equipped with RNP on-board avionic systems is expected to increase in the next few years.